semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 * Bitbucket Pipelines
 * CircleCI
 * Buildkite
+* Azure Pipelines

-These providers are explicitly listed in Semgrep App, and Semgrep App is able to generate CI configuration files for you to commit into your repository.
+**In-app providers** are explicitly listed in Semgrep App, and Semgrep App is able to generate CI configuration files for you to commit into your repository.

 :::note
-GitHub, GitLab, and BitBucket should work with the above CI providers, but steps and feature enablement may vary for **on-premise, self-hosted, or virtual private cloud (VPC) deployments**, such as GitHub Enterprise.
+GitHub, GitLab, and BitBucket SCMs are compatible with the above CI providers, but steps and feature enablement may vary for **on-premise, self-hosted, or virtual private cloud (VPC) deployments**, such as GitHub Enterprise Server.
 :::

 To set up the CI job and connect with Semgrep App: